 Four different free product recovery systems are currently operating in Greenpoint.
 These include the former ExxonMobil Terminal Recovery and Containment System (RCS), the KM Terminal Recovery System, the ExxonMobil Off-Site Plume Recovery System and the former Paragon Oil Terminal Recovery System.
 Significant treatment system upgrades to increase the free product recovery capacity and water treatment capabilities of all the recovery systems have been completed over the years.
 The ExxonMobil Terminal RCS currently includes 8 active dual-pump free-product recovery wells and a water treatment system with a capacity of up to 450 gallons per minute (gpm).
-The KM Terminal system includes 12 dual-pump free product recovery wells, temporary recovery operations in two monitoring wells, and a new groundwater treatment system that went into operation in 2014.
+The KM Terminal system includes 13 dual-pump free product recovery wells, temporary recovery operations in one monitoring well, and a groundwater treatment system with a capacity of 20 gpm.
 The ExxonMobil Off-Site Plume Recovery System, which was completed in 1995 as part of the Consent Order with DEC, includes 15 active dual-pump free-product recovery wells and a central water treatment system with a capacity of up to 430 gpm.
 An expansion of the system completed in 2009 added 10 of these recovery wells.
 The former Paragon Oil Terminal recovery system currently consists of 17 total fluids recovery pumps that remove both product and water for subsequent separation and treatment.

-Through these combined efforts, a total of over 12.9 million gallons of product has been recovered, and over 5.5 billion gallons of groundwater has been recovered and treated through 2017.
-Recent groundwater pumping rates (starting late 2009) have exceeded 1,000,000 gallons of groundwater per day that is treated and discharged in one of the active systems.
+Through these combined efforts, a total of over 13 million gallons of product has been recovered, and over 6 billion gallons of groundwater has been recovered and treated through 2020.
+Groundwater pumping rates (starting late 2009) have exceeded 1,000,000 gallons of groundwater per day that is treated and discharged in one of the active systems.
 Since 1979, the ExxonMobil and KM terminal systems have recovered over 2 million gallons and 3.5 million gallons of free product, respectively.
 The Meeker Avenue Task Force, operated by Mobil and Amoco from 1979 to 1989 at the foot of Meeker Avenue in the Off-Site Area, recovered an additional 170,000 gallons of free product.
-The ExxonMobil Off-Site Free-Product Recovery System, which replaced the Meeker Avenue Task Force system, has recovered over 6.8 million gallons of free product to date.
-In 2017, a total of approximately 130,000 gallons of petroleum products was recovered by the project.
+The ExxonMobil Off-Site Free-Product Recovery System, which replaced the Meeker Avenue Task Force system, has recovered over 6.9 million gallons of free product to date.
+In 2020, a total of approximately 47,830 gallons of petroleum products was recovered by the project.